 More than 99 per cent of people who suffer from river blindness live in 31 African countries including Kenya, Ethiopia, Sudan, South Sudan, Uganda, Ghana and Nigeria.

 The Global Burden of Disease Study estimated that, in 2017, there were over 20 million active infections and more than one million people who had experienced vision impairment or loss.

-Fortunately, there is hope for a brighter future, with river blindness having successfully eliminated from three Latin American countries over the past decade due to an effective, inexpensive medication.
+Fortunately, there is hope for a brighter future.
+River blindness was successfully eliminated from three Latin American countries over the past decade due to an effective, inexpensive medication.

 Common inflammatory symptoms of river blindness occur when tiny larval worms die within the human body.
 Infected people may experience:

 - Skin lesions due to the loss of elasticity

 - The development of nodules under the skin

 - Disfiguring skin diseases due to loss of pigment

 What is the treatment?

 The introduction of powerful and effective medication, Mectizan, in 1987 has shown it is possible to transform the lives of millions of disadvantaged people living with river blindness.